 Hercules Victory Parade (1997 – 1998)

-The Hercules Victory Parade premiered at Disney’s Hollywood Studios on June 27, 1997 as a gospel revival/pep rally/ homecoming procession commentated by “Ridges Philbinylus” and “Appollonia Airheadenese.”
+The Hercules Victory Parade premiered at Disney’s Hollywood Studios on June 27, 1997, as a gospel revival/pep rally/ homecoming procession commentated by “Ridges Philbinylus” and “Apollonia Airheadenese.”
 The 14-minute parade took place twice daily down Hollywood Boulevard and took viewers back to “The Big Olive” for a retelling of Hercules’ story.

 The show on wheels started with an appearance by the previously selected “Theban Family of the Day” riding in a gold chariot dressed in togas and laurel leaf crowns.
 Then came a series of floats carrying Hercules, Phil, Meg, an angry Hades surrounded by smoke, and the muses dressed as cheerleaders, all accompanied to many of the beloved songs from the Hercules soundtrack.